 In this video, Airrosti’s Dr. Casey Crisp explains the mechanics of Upper Cross Syndrome, also known as UCS.
 He explains that different muscles may be too tight or too loose, and how this imbalance can lead to tightness and pain throughout the upper body.
 This may specifically lead to neck, shoulder, and upper back pain.
-By targeting these imbalances directly at the source and working to stretch and strengthen those muscles, Airrosti eliminates UCS pain in an average of just three visits.
+By targeting these imbalances directly at the source and working to stretch and strengthen those muscles, Airrosti helps eliminate UCS pain in an average of just three visits.
 Learn more about Airrosti’s unique approach here.

 Although you may not be familiar with the term Upper Cross Syndrome (also known as Upper Crossed Syndrome, or UCS for short), you’ve probably seen it.
 UCS is often caused by poor posture over an extended period of time.
 It results in rounded shoulders, head in front of the body, and an apparent curve in the neck and upper back.
 While UCS is a condition routinely suffered by the elderly, it is also extremely common in office workers and even athletes.
 In fact, it’s one of the most common postural problems in both the young and the old.